bronson/gird/README.md

 It uses sha1 because, at least on my computers, sha1 is significantly faster than all other preinstalled algorithms, including md5 and cksum.
+One day it may be worth using Blake3 but, right now, even sha1 saturates the SSDs on my computer.

 Gird is not interested in error correction.
 There are other tools for that.
 Gird is meant to be lightweight, allowing you to restore the corrupted files from backups